Clicking the links below will show all species of that family. The "W" links open Wikipedia entries for that taxon.

 - Family Crotaphytidae (Collared and Leopard Lizards) W

-- Family Dactyloidae (Anoles s. str.)
+- Family Anolidae (Anoles s. str.)

 - Family Hoplocercidae (Wood lizards, Clubtails) W